≡ Menu

 Instructional coaching is a form of embedded learning, and it is growing in popularity because it is shown to be highly effective.
 If you seek a career transition in education, making a move from teacher to instructional coach can reinvigorate your career while applying and sharing your teaching expertise and wisdom.

 If you are already in the education field and seeking to bring new life to your career, consider using your teaching expertise to become an instructional coach.
-Teachers with strong teaching experience and an excellent track record are well qualified to monitor less experienced teachers’ performance and provide feedback on teaching style and techniques.
+Teachers with strong teaching experience and an excellent track record are well qualified to monitor the performance of less experienced teachers and provide feedback on teaching style and techniques.

 Administrators, principals, and headteachers who have managed many different teaching programs across various teaching methods have also shown to be adept at instructing teachers in the classroom.

-These transitioning educators have an itch to get back into an educational environment where they ultimately feel their talent lies.
+These transitioning educators have an itch to return to an educational environment where they ultimately feel their talent lies.
 Alternatively, you may be looking to transition back or re-enter teaching.

 Instructional coaching’s strength is its focus on bringing evidence-based practices into the classroom.
 Whether it is a literacy program or a new math teaching application, the instruction method has improved academic performance.
 Ideally, the coach is an experienced teacher who has successfully applied the teaching techniques she is coaching.
-She understands its strengths and weaknesses and how different learners’ styles will interact with the method of instruction.
+She understands its strengths and weaknesses, as well as how different learners’ styles will interact with the instructional method.

-8 Tips to Transition from a Teacher to Instructional Coach Role
+8 Tips to Transition from a Teacher to an Instructional Coach Role

-For 16 years, I have worked with educators looking for a career change; I guide them on a rewarding and stress-free path to a happy and successful life.
+For 16 years, I have worked with educators seeking a career change; I guide them on a rewarding, stress-free path to a happy, successful life.
 We do more than write teacher resumes.
 We create many other documents and provide interview preparation and career consulting.

-Many of my career change clients are now meeting the demand for instructional coaches and finding a fulfilling career where they can practically apply their extensive teaching experience.
+Many of my career-change clients are now meeting the demand for instructional coaches and finding fulfilling careers where they can practically apply their extensive teaching experience.
 To help you with your own career transition, here are strategies to help you transition from teaching to instructional coaching.

 Let’s get started!